 "Colin and I grew up together, dancing at the same studio in New Hampshire," explained Mrs. Lavallee.
 "His mom was my ballet teacher for many years.
 She made me love and stick with ballet training over the years."

 Students reach new heights with Episcopal's thriving Theatre and Dance program.

 The study of theatre and dance plays a huge role in positive social development.
 It's a vital component of our holistic education, providing Lower, Middle, and Upper School students with a grounded, experiential, and cross-curricular education.

-The Episcopal Academy Department of Theatre and Dance seeks to move students toward an understanding of the performing arts as a form of communication and self-expression by offering students a safe and diverse exploration of the theory, creation and practice of performance.
-We strive to enrich the lives of our students by challenging them to be fully realized human beings through a disciplined practice in the dramatic arts.
+The Episcopal Academy Department of Theatre and Dance empowers students to experience the performing arts as a form of communication and self-expression by offering students a safe and diverse exploration of the theory, creation, and practice of performance.

 Production is underway for the Middle School Harlequin Club's spring play, A Thousand Cranes.
 "Many of us in the Harlequin Club have been busy making paper cranes so that we will have plenty for the show," explained Middle School Drama Teacher Gina Tomkowich.

 "We are immensely proud of these performers and all they have accomplished in addition to their busy lives at school," shared EA Dance Director Cara Lavallee.